 Data and Methodology#

-The following picture shows the structure of BONSAI IO following the the make-use framework (see the terminology in Glossary section):
+The following picture shows the structure of BONSAI-IO following the make-use framework (see the terminology in Glossary section):

 An alternative illustration: